data2health/data-harmonization/docs/index.md

 ## Working documents
-Documentation for the various data harmonization task teams can be found at [this Google drive folder](https://drive.google.com/drive/folders/14cMMsDExi7KsmkX49d8_zX7ojeCuW7_P?usp=sharing) and project specific work may be in this GitHub using the wiki or .md files.
+Documentation for the various data harmonization task teams can be found at [this Google drive folder](https://drive.google.com/drive/folders/14cMMsDExi7KsmkX49d8_zX7ojeCuW7_P?usp=sharing) and project specific work may be located at the [data-harmonization GitHub repo](https://github.com/data2health/data-harmonization) in the wiki or .md files.